opengovsg/postmangovsg-guide/api-guide/getting-started/generate-your-api-key.md

 # Generate your API Key

 Before you start using our API, you have to generate a bearer token or API key.
-This API key will be used to authenticate you as a user and for Postman to verify that you are authorised to make the API call.
+This API key will be used to authenticate you as a user and for PostmanSG to verify that you are authorised to make the API call.
 Think of this as a password to key in to enter room.

-All Postman users (government officers with .gov.sg emails) are able to generate this API key and use it to authenticate themselves or their system to call Postman API.
+All PostmanSG users (government officers with .gov.sg emails) are able to generate this API key and use it to authenticate themselves or their system to call PostmanSG API.

 ## Bearer Token & API Key Generation

 **Bearer authentication** (also called **token authentication**) is an HTTP **authentication** scheme that involves security **tokens** called **bearer tokens**.
-Postman uses bearer authentication.
+PostmanSG uses bearer authentication.

 To generate the token, navigate to `Settings` and click on `Generate API key` and copy the key.